helius-labs/photon/README.md

-# Photon: Core Indexer for ZK Compression on Solana
+# Photon: the Indexer for ZK Compression on Solana

 Photon is the core indexer for [ZK Compression](zkcompression.com) on the Solana blockchain.
 It offers rapid indexing capabilities, snapshot support, and flexible database options to cater to local and production deployments.